modxorg/DocsApp/README.md

 ### Searching / Indexing

 To run the **search** locally, you'll first need to create the search index.
 Run `php docs.php index:init` to create the empty SQLite database, and then `php docs.php index:search` to populate the index.
-This may take a minute or two.
+This may take a while as that will scan all files in the documentation.

 For the language switch to work, you also need to index the translations with `php docs.php index:translations`.
 This is also called automatically after updating sources with `php docs.php sources:update`.

 ## Building assets

-From the root of the project first load the dependencies with `npm install`.
+From the `public/template/` directory, first load the dependencies with `npm install`.

-Then use `npm build:css` to build the styles or `npm run watch:css` to watch for changes to the sass files in `public/assets/scss/` and automatically build them.
+Then use `npm run build:css` to build the styles or `npm run watch:css` to watch for changes to the sass files in `public/template/src/` and automatically build them.

+Similarly, for the javascript and SVG sprites, you can use `npm run build:js` and `npm run build:svg`.

 ## Running in a Docker Container